itayfroo/Stock_finnale_project/README.md

 - If you can't open venv(ExecutionPolicy is restricted) run [Set-ExecutionPolicy -Scope CurrentUser RemoteSigned](#) in the PowerShell.

-- Classes:
+- **Classes**:
-   1. Recommendations(recommendations.py) - Handles everything about user recommendations
+   1. `Recommendations` (recommendations.py): Handles everything about user recommendations.

-   2. PrecentChange(stockCompare.py) - Calculates the precent of the change of the close price stocks
+   2. `PrecentChange` (stockCompare.py): Calculates the percent change of the close price of stocks.

-   3. Scripts(welcome.py) - Displays the scripts of the project
+   3. `Scripts` (welcome.py): Displays the scripts of the project.

-   4. RemoveUser(signIn.py) - Allows the option to remove a registred user
+   4. `RemoveUser` (signIn.py): Allows the option to remove a registered user.